Dr4tez/my_domains/README.md

-My selected domain_suffixes in my_domains.srs file for use in sing-box.
-To use, paste the link "https://github.com/Dr4tez/my_domains/raw/main/my_domains.srs" into your config.json and make your rules according to https://sing-box.sagernet.org/configuration.
+My selected domains in my_domains.srs file for use in sing-box configuration files.
+To use, you can paste the link https://github.com/Dr4tez/my_domains/raw/main/my_domains.srs into your config.json and create your rules according to https://sing-box.sagernet.org/configuration.
 Contains the following domain suffixes:
 "news.google.com",
 "play.google.com",
 "seasonvar.zone",